syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Add-font-substitution).

 ## Fallback fonts

 When a glyph of input text is unavailable in mentioned font, text will not be preserved in PPTX to Image conversion.
 To avoid this, Syncfusion PowerPoint library allows you to use a fallback font to preserve the text properly in PPTX to Image conversion.